Antiknock agent: MMT

 Methylcyclopentadienyl manganese tricarbonyl (MMT) has been used for many years in Canada and recently in Australia to boost octane ratings.
-It also allows old cars, designed to use leaded fuel, to run on unleaded fuel without the need for additives to prevent valve stem erosion.
+It also allows old cars, designed to use leaded fuel, to run on unleaded fuel without the need for additives to prevent valve seat erosion.

 A large Canadian study from 2002 (funded by automakers, who are against its use) concluded that MMT impairs the effectiveness of automobile emission controls and increases pollution from motor vehicles.
 However, a later study by the Canadian government found that "no Notice of Defect was found to be potentially caused by MMT."

 Many studies have been undertaken over time that confirmed the use of MMT is compatible with vehicles and safe for human health and the environment.
 In particular, a 2013 risk assessment on MMT was undertaken by ARCADIS Consulting, following a methodology developed by the European Commission.
 This risk assessment was verified by an independent panel and found by the EU Commission to be compliant with their methodology.
 It concluded that "when MMT is used as a fuel additive in petrol, no significant human health or environmental concerns related to exposure to either MMT or its transformation [combustion] products (manganese phosphate, manganese sulphate and manganese tetroxide) were identified even in locations where MMT is approved for use at levels up to 18 mg Mn/L."